-- Lines 9 and 10.
+- Lines 15 and 16.
 Wisconsin Payroll Wisconsin Payroll and Total Company Payroll Enter the total amount of the company's payroll located in Wisconsin and the company's total amount of payroll everywhere.
 Include only amounts attributable to employees of the partnership.
-In the computation of payroll located in Wisconsin, include individuals that satisfy one or more of the following: - The individual's service is performed entirely in Wisconsin. - The individual's service is performed in and outside Wisconsin, but the service performed outside Wisconsin is incidental to the individual's service in Wisconsin.

-- A portion of the individual's service is performed in Wisconsin and the base of operations of the individual is in Wisconsin. - A portion of the individual's service is performed in Wisconsin and, if there is no base of operations, the place from which the individual's service is directed or controlled is in Wisconsin. - A portion of the individual's service is performed in Wisconsin and neither the base of operations of the individual nor the place from which the service is directed or controlled is in any state in which some part of the service is performed, but the individual's residence is in Wisconsin. - Lines 11 and 12.
-Wisconsin Sales and Total Company Sales-Enter the amount of your Wisconsin sales.
+In the computation of payroll located in Wisconsin, include individuals that satisfy one or more of the following: - The individual's service is performed entirely in Wisconsin. - The individual's service is performed in and outside Wisconsin, but the service performed outside Wisconsin is incidental to the individual's service in Wisconsin. - A portion of the individual's service is performed in Wisconsin and the base of operations of the individual is in Wisconsin. - A portion of the individual's service is performed in Wisconsin and, if there is no base of operations, the place from which the individual's service is directed or controlled is in Wisconsin. - A portion of the individual's service is performed in Wisconsin and neither the base of operations of the individual nor the place from which the service is directed or controlled is in any state in which some part of the service is performed, but the individual's residence is in Wisconsin. - Lines 17 and 18.
+Wisconsin Sales and Total Company Sales Enter the amount of your Wisconsin sales.
 If not apportioning income, enter your total company sales.
-If apportioning income, enter your Wisconsin sales from Form A-1, Part I. For purposes of the sales factor, sales include, but aren't limited to, the following items related to the production of apportionable income: - Gross receipts from the sale of inventory. - Gross receipts from the operation of farms, mines, and quarries. - Gross receipts from the sale of scrap or by-products. - Gross commissions. - Gross receipts from personal and other services. - Gross rents from real property or tangible personal property. - Interest on trade accounts and trade notes receivable. - A member's share of a limited liability company's gross receipts or a partner's share of a partnership's gross receipts. - · Gross management fees. - Gross royalties from income producing activities. - Gross franchise fees from income producing activities. - "Gross receipts" means gross sales less returns and allowances, plus service charges, freight, carrying charges, or time-price differential charges incidental to the sales.
-Federal and state excise taxes, including sales and use taxes, are included as part of the receipts if the taxes are passed on to the buyer or included as part of the selling price. - Line 13.
-Wisconsin Apportionment Percentage Enter the apportionment percentage from Form A-1, Wisconsin Apportionment Data for Single Factor Formulas or Form A-2, Apportionment Data for Multiple Factor Formulas, as appropriate.
-Fill all spaces to the right of the decimal point.
-Round to the nearest ten-thousandths of a per-cent (for example, 12.3456%). - Line 14.
-Reportable Transaction Disclosure Statement If a partnership was required to include any form with its federal tax return to disclose a "reportable transaction," as defined under sec.
-71.81(1)(c), Wis.
-Stats., it must file a copy of that form with the Department of Revenue within 60 days of the date it is required to file it for federal income tax purposes, provided that it is otherwise required to file a Wisconsin return.
-This includes federal Form 8886, Report-able Transaction Disclosure Statement.
+If apportioning income, enter your Wisconsin sales from the apportionment schedule used, Schedule A-01 through A-11.
+For purposes of the sales factor, sales include, but aren't limited to, the following items related to the production of apportionable income: - Gross receipts from the sale of inventory. - Gross receipts from the operation of farms, mines, and quarries. - Gross receipts from the sale of scrap or by-products. - Gross commissions. - Gross receipts from personal and other services. - Gross rents from real property or tangible personal property. - Interest on trade accounts and trade notes receivable. - A member's share of a limited liability company's gross receipts or a partner's share of a partnership's gross receipts. - Gross management fees. - Gross royalties from income producing activities. - Gross franchise fees from income producing activities.

+"Gross receipts" means gross sales less returns and allowances, plus service charges, freight, carrying charges, or time-price differential charges incidental to the sales.
+Federal and state excise taxes, including sales and use taxes, are included as part of the receipts if the taxes are passed on to the buyer or included as part of the selling price.